Skip to main content

 MyTonCtrl> installer set_node_argument --state-ttl <value>

-If you don't use MyTonCtrl then you can edit the node service file.
+If you don't use MyTonCtrl, you can edit the node service file.

 Backups

-This set is everything you need to perform a recovery of your node from scratch.
+Backing up this set of files will provide everything you need to recover your node from scratch.

 Snapshots

-The problem with both methods is that you must stop node before performing a snapshot, failure to do so will most likely result in a corrupt database with unexpected consequences.
-Many cloud providers also require you power down the machine before performing a snapshot.
+The problem with both methods is that you must stop the node before performing a snapshot.
+Failure to do so will most likely result in a corrupt database with unexpected consequences.
+Many cloud providers also require you to power down the machine before performing a snapshot.

-Such stops should not be performed often, if you snapshot your node once a week then in the worst case scenario after recovery you will have a node with a week-old database and it will take your node more time to catch up with the network then to perform a new installation using mytonctrl "install from dump" feature (-d flag added during invocation of install.sh script).
+Such stops should not be performed often.
+If you snapshot your node once a week, then in the worst case scenario after recovery, you will have a node with a week-old database, and it will take your node more time to catch up with the network than to perform a new installation using the MyTonCtrl install from dump feature (-d flag added during invocation of install.sh script).

 Disaster recovery

-To perform recovery of your node on a new machine:
+To recover your node on a new machine, follow these steps:

-For fastest node initialization add -d switch to invocation of installation script.
+For the fastest node initialization, add the -d switch to the invocation of the installation script.

 Switch to root user